shashishaw/htt-interview/README.md

 #### Factories
 Factories, via [FactoryBot](https://github.com/thoughtbot/factory_bot) to create objects to test against have been included for you.
 You should not need to edit any factories.

+However, you may have to utilize some of the factories in the tests that you write.

 ## Getting Started